 The Child Care Act, 1991, which governs the provision of child welfare and protection services in Ireland is not inclusive of children with disabilities.
 There is no explicit provision made for the protection and welfare of children with disabilities and part 8 of the Act, which is focused on children's residential centres, explicitly excludes residential centres for children with disabilities.
-The case of 'Grace' is said to be illustrative of the failures of the State and its Agencies to adequately protect children with disabilities already in the care of the state from harm and abuse.
-The failures of her foster carers, when placed in foster care by the HSE as a child.
-The failings by the State in this case led to questions about the suitability of the Child Care Act, 1991 to protect children already in the care of the State, of which a high proportion, as set out above, have disabilities.
+The case of 'Grace' is said to be illustrative of the failures of the State and its Agencies to adequately protect children with disabilities already in the care of the state from harm and abuse.310 Grace is a young woman with intellectual disabilities who suffered repeat abuse at the hands of her foster carers, when placed in foster care by the HSE as a child.
+The failings by the State in this case led to questions about the suitability of the Child Care Act, 1991 to protect children already in the care of the State, of which a high proportion, as set out above, have disabilities.311